reasonml/reasonml.github.io/docs/record.md

 };
 ```

-Instead the conversion has to happen manually and cover all fields:
+Instead, the conversion has to be done manually and cover all fields:

 ```reason
 let hire = (baby: baby, job): adult => {